witnet/documentation/docs/tutorials/bitcoin-price-feed/contract.md

 - Anyone will be able to call a `requestUpdate` method in the contract that creates a new instance of the `BitcoinPrice.sol` contract and send it to Witnet.
-- Once the request is resolved, anyone will be able to call the `completeUpdate` and write the result into the contract state.
+- Once the request is solved, anyone will be able to call the `completeUpdate` and write the result into the contract state.

 ## Initialize a basic contract